Trichotillomania, What is it and How to get Help in San Diego?

 There is not a single, identifiable cause of trichotillomania.
 A combination of biological and environmental factors can contribute to a person’s trichotillomania, including:

-Stress: High levels of stress in one’s daily life can intensify someone’s urge to hair-pull.
+• Stress: High levels of stress in one’s daily life can intensify someone’s urge to hair-pull

-We can find other mental health conditions that are commonly found with trichotillomania, including anxiety, depression, and post-traumatic stress disorder.
+We can find other mental health conditions like OCD that are commonly found with trichotillomania, including anxiety, depression, and post-traumatic stress disorder.
 Any of these disorders can increase a person’s risk of developing trichotillomania or exacerbate existing symptoms.
 Trichotillomania is also commonly associated with obsessive-compulsive disorder (OCD).

 Complications of BFRBs